 Research Computing provides various utilities to examine job behavior for both Slurm jobs as well as work done through OnDemand.
 These tools can be used to check performance and troubleshoot issues.

-Detailed job statistics can be viewed for running and completed Slurm jobs using stats.rc:
+Detailed job statistics can be viewed for running and completed Slurm jobs:

-- Browse to https://stats.rc.princeton.edu (you need to be on the campus network or on the VPN from off-campus).
+- Browse to a page below (must be on the campus network or on the VPN from off-campus) and enter the JobID:

-- In the upper right corner, click on the dropdown arrow to replace "Last 6 hours" with "Last 7 days".
+- For stats.rc, in the upper right corner, click on the dropdown arrow to replace "Last 6 hours" with "Last 7 days".
 If your job is older than 7 days then you will need to increase the time window.

 - Enter the job id in the "Slurm JobID" text box in the upper left.
 Press the Enter/Return key.
 The job data should then display.
 To find the job id, use the command "shistory -u $USER".
 This command can also be used to obtain the exact time range of the job if needed.